07 September 2020

 I believe that not every meeting should have a strict agenda – for example, it’s very difficult to plan the flow of a retrospective meeting.
 However, most meetings deserve an agenda.
-Not only do they allow participants to better prepare for the meeting, but also help in keeping the meeting on track, as well as answering the question “does it really require a meeting, or is email enough?”
+Not only do they allow participants to better prepare for the meeting but also help in keeping the meeting on track, as well as answering the question “does it really require a meeting, or is email enough?”
 Then timeboxes – we often use them wrong.
-We tend to think that if we schedule a meeting for 60 minutes, it’s already timeboxed.
+We think that if we schedule a meeting for 60 minutes, it’s already timeboxed.
 Perhaps it is, but what’s the point of finishing on time if you haven’t reached the purpose of the meeting?
 The trick is to use timeboxes on the agenda level, not only on a meeting level.
 Each part of the agenda should have its own timebox.
-It will help you to control the meeting more precisely.
+It will help you control the meeting more precisely.
 Last but not least, the parking list.
 During meetings, new ideas and topics pop up regularly, and it’s easy to realise at the end of the meeting that you discussed everything but the agenda items.
-A good practice is to have a so-called “parking list”, whenever the team goes off track, the topic should be written down in this parking list.
+A good practice is to have a so-called “parking list”.
+Whenever the team goes off track, the topic should be written down in this parking list.
 After the meeting, you can review the list and decide, if items there need additional meeting/mail/1-1 clarification.
 While some meetings are better without strict timeboxes or agendas, I believe we tend to underuse rather than overuse them.
 We often neglect it working remotely, but if you schedule a call with someone, it’s actually a 1-1 meeting and should be treated as such.

 And yes, the example may appear to be a drastic, but definitely not an unrealistic one!
 The idea here is simple – just think twice before sending the message, and try not to press “Enter” before you are done.

 Remote developers don't have to be your employees